japila-books/apache-spark-internals/docs/rdd/HashPartitioner.md

 For non-``null`` keys, getPartition uses the key's {java-javadoc-url}/java/lang/Object.html#++hashCode--++[Object.hashCode] modulo the configured <<numPartitions, number of partitions>>.
 For a negative result, getPartition adds the <<numPartitions, number of partitions>> (used for the modulo operator) to make it positive.

-getPartition is part of the xref:rdd:Partitioner.adoc#getPartition[Partitioner] abstraction.
+getPartition is part of the rdd:Partitioner.md#getPartition[Partitioner] abstraction.

 == [[equals]] equals Method